This paleo, keto, and vegan peppermint hot chocolate recipe is made with coconut milk and cacao powder for a decadent dairy-free treat.

 The coconut milk makes it extra creamy and decadent.
 I use BPA-free canned coconut milk with no guar gum or other additives — the ingredients are just coconut and water.
 It can be pretty thick straight out of the can.
 So to make the hot chocolate, I dilute the coconut milk with just enough water to get it to the consistency of whole milk.

 This is a really easy hot cocoa recipe to adapt to your own taste.
 I like it not too sweet, and with just a hint of peppermint.
-You can always add more honey (or use maple syrup for vegan), or more peppermint, if you like.
-However you make it, it's sure to warm you up on a cold winter's day — especially if you have it with paleo cookies.
+It makes a perfect keto hot chocolate sweetened with a touch of stevia.
+You can always add more sweetener (or use maple syrup for vegan), or more peppermint if you like.
+However you make it, it's sure to warm you up on a cold winter's day — especially if you have it with low carb treats.